Skip to main content

 Delta Sky Club

-Access: Delta Sky Club members, Delta One passengers, high-tier SkyTeam members, and certain American Express cardholders.
+Access: Delta Sky Club members, Delta One passengers, high-level SkyTeam members, and certain American Express cardholders.

-Location: H/J Connector, to the left of the Concourse H security checkpoint.
+Location: H/J Connector, to the left of Concourse H security control (near gate A11, away from the main gates).

-🗣️ User Experience: The quality of service is the most highlighted point, with staff (mentioning William, Carlos, Maty, and Amelia) who go "above and beyond" to make passengers feel welcome.
-The food is good and the atmosphere is comfortable, although it is a small lounge.
-The main complaint is the extremely cold temperature of the air conditioning.
-Access can be restrictive and confusing for passengers on partner airline flights.
+Service quality is the most highlighted point, with staff going "above and beyond" to make passengers feel welcome.
+Food is good and the atmosphere is comfortable, although it's a small lounge.
+The main complaint is the extremely cold air conditioning temperature.
+There are specific serious cases of poor bathroom conditions worth mentioning as a warning (reports of poor cleaning), and some isolated reports of hostile treatment at the entrance — presented as a user's perception, not as a widespread fact.
+Access can be restrictive and confusing for passengers on partner airline flights, with cases of credit cards advertising the benefit but being rejected at the counter.

 AV/TAP VIP Lounge

-Access: With a Priority Pass, etc. membership, and business class passengers of Avianca, TAP, and Star Alliance airlines.
+Access: With Lounge Pass, Priority Pass, LoungeKey, and passengers of partner airlines.

 Rent a Car